gibran/Sentinel/README.md

-# Sentinel - A simple test based checklist for .Net
+# Sentinel - A simple integration tests executor for ASP.NET Applications